Colloidal Gold Studies

 Peter B. Himmel, Jorge D. Flechas, Guy E. Abraham

 10 patients (6 female, 4 male; average age 50 +/- 3.16 (SE) with long standing erosive RA ( 9 of 10 seropositive) were given an oral dose of 30 to 60 mg a day of colloidal gold (Aurasol-tm) for a period of 1 month.
 Clinical exams were performed weekly and laboratory studies done on weeks 1, 2, 4.
 Gold toxicity was evaluated by questioning the patient as to pruritus, rashes, oral ulcers, metallic taste, GI disturbance.
-The blood was checked for a drop in WBC, Hb, platelet count, BUN, creatinine or eosinophil elevation; and urine for proteinuria.
+The blood was checked for a drop in WBC, Hb, platelet count, BUN, creatinine or eosinophil elevation, and urine for proteinuria.
 Efficacy was evaluated by an 86 Joint Count Index scoring for joint tenderness and swelling: AM stiffness; the Modified Health Assessment Questionnaire (MHAQII) by T. Pincus and an ESR.

 In this pilot study colloidal gold (Aurasol-tm) was found to be rapid acting (within one week) by reducing joint tenderness and swelling, without side effects, improved ones feeling of satisfaction in the ability to perform activities and reduce fatigue in 8 out of 10 patients with long standing erosive RA.
 The study will continue for one year.
-More definitive controlled trials should now be undertaken with colloidal gold.
+More definitive controlled trials should now be undertaken with nanoparticle gold.

 The study has now completed its eighth month with all ten of the original patients still enrolled.
 The patients continue to do well with no significant side effects noted.
 This data is being compiled to be submitted for publication.